 In the last couple of years, friends from Wuhan have sent me some official publicity clips of Hubei and Wuhan.
 These clips are beautifully produced, but the focus is on scenery and buildings — seldom on people.
 A city or province that has lost a sense of caring for each living person is only striding towards crisis and disaster.
 What happened to Dr Li Wenliang — who died of Covid-19 after trying to warn his people about it — is the most vivid example of today’s dysfunctional Wuhan society.

 From early December 2019 to mid and late January 2020, the slow and failed institutional reactions in China led to the missed window to prevent and control the Covid-19 epidemic.
-China has always claimed that one of its strengths is to come together to make things happen (集中力量办大事), but one of the lessons in this epidemic is that people can come together but achieve nothing.
+China has always claimed that one of its strengths is to "do great things with concentrated power" (集中力量办大事), but one of the lessons in this epidemic is that people can come together but achieve nothing.

 And why is nothing achieved?
 Mainly because of the fatal lack of democracy, science, rule of law, and religion.
 China cannot get around these shortcomings, and will have to steel itself for extra lessons, otherwise it will face more severe consequences, or even be “unworthy of Earth's membership” (开除球籍, as proclaimed by Mao Zedong).

 On 30 August 1956, at a preparatory meeting for the 8th National Congress of the Communist Party of China, Mao Zedong called for rallying all forces to build China, otherwise, they would be "unworthy of Earth's membership".